ccg-esb-lab/BAFFLE/README.md

 List of components can be found [here](https://penamiller.com/lab/baffle/XLS/BAFFLEdoc_parts.xlsx).

 Data used to produce figures included in the manuscript can be found in [data/](data/).

-Images were analyzed using ImageJ macros and Matlab scripts that can be found in [macros/](macros/).
+ImageJ macros and Matlab scripts used to analyze these images can be found in [macros/](macros/).

 ## Authors